Society Courses

 PSY 355 - Psychology and Culture

 Exploration of the interaction between ecological and cultural variables and psychological processes.
 Topics include cultural influences on perception and cognition, personality, cognitive and social development, social relations, interpersonal and intergroup behavior, and psychopathology.
-Fulfills Cultures - Global Perspectives.
-Offered fall and winter semesters.
+Fulfills General Education Cultures - Global Perspectives.
+Offered every academic year.
+Prerequisite: PSY 101.

 PSY 362 - Environmental Psychology

 Study of the relationships between the physical environment, natural and human-made, and the behavior of human beings.
-The course focuses on the perceptual, cognitive, and motivational aspects of the human-environmental interaction.
+The course focuses on the perceptual, cognitive, and motivational aspects of human-environmental interaction.
 Offered occasionally.
-3 cr

 Sociology